How to Make Bone Broth or Beef Stock

 I've written before about making stock - from chicken, vegetables, fish, and beef - but recently we purchased half a steer, and I found myself with a lot of wonderful beef bones.
 And since more and more people are buying their beef in bulk and have far more access to beef bones than they used to, I felt a new - more detailed - post was warranted on making your own beef stock.
 (Not buying part of a steer anytime soon?
 You can still make your own beef stock.
 Just find a real butcher's shop and request some beef "soup bones."
 These are bones that still have some meat on them, and which are full of good marrow.
 They will be inexpensive - or the butcher might give them to you for free.)

 Please note that all you really need to make stock is bones and water.
 All the other ingredients are optional - but do improve the flavor of the stock and the nutrition of the finished product.
 So feel free to vary the ingredients, depending upon what you have on hand.
-However, I do highly recommend using the recommended vinegar, as detailed below; it really does help get all those good nutrients out of the bone marrow.

-about 5 - 8 lbs. beef soup bones, cut into pieces (the butcher will do that for you)
+About 5 - 8 lbs. beef soup bones, cut into pieces (the butcher will do that for you)

 How to Make Beef Stock